-Income taxes are accounted for under the asset and liability method.
+Income taxes are accounted for under the asset and liability method and are determined using an estimated annual effective tax rate.
 Deferred tax assets and liabilities are recognized for the future tax consequences of temporary differences between the financial reporting basis and tax basis of the Company's assets and liabilities, subject to a judgmental assessment of recoverability of deferred tax assets.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 A valuation allowance is recorded when it is more likely than not that some of the deferred tax assets may not be realized.